datasith/Ai_Demos_ESP8266/iot_weather_station/README.md

 always put our best effort in every project, and release all our design files and code for you to use.

-Our online shop is located at:
+Visit our online shop, which is located at:

    * https://acrobotic.com/